hofstetr/cognos/README.md

 # cognos
-All things relating to the implementation of Cognos Analytics software.
+All things relating to the implementation of Cognos software past, present and future.